jeremymarc/jeremymarc.github.com/_posts/2013-01-31-symfony-form-and-doctrine-inverse-side-association.md

 ## Solution 2.
 Add addXXX/removeXXX methods.
-The second solution is to add 2 methods in the User.php entity which will be called automatically by Doctrine when adding or removing an Address.
+The second solution is to add 2 methods in the User.php entity which will be called automatically by Symfony (https://github.com/symfony/PropertyAccess/blob/master/PropertyAccessor.php#L323) when adding or removing an Address.

     {% highlight php linenum %}
     <?php